openmaptiles/openmaptiles/layers/poi/README.md

 this field will contain the same value as `subclass`.
 But for example for schools you only need to style the class `school` to filter the subclasses `school` and `kindergarten`.
 Or use the class `shop` to style all shops.
+- **name_en**: The english `name:en` value if available.
+- **name**: The OSM [`name`](http://wiki.openstreetmap.org/wiki/Key:name) value of the POI.
-- **gridrank**: The POIs are ranked ascending according to their importance within a grid.
-The `gridrank` value shows the local relative importance of a POI within it's cell in the grid.
+- **rank**: The POIs are ranked ascending according to their importance within a grid.
+The `rank` value shows the local relative importance of a POI within it's cell in the grid.
 This can be used to reduce label density at z14.
-Since all POIs already need to be contained at `z14` you can use `less than gridrank=10` epxression to limit POIs.
+Since all POIs already need to be contained at `z14` you can use `less than rank=10` epxression to limit POIs.
 At some point like z17 you can show all POIs.
-- **name_en**: The english `name:en` value if available.
 - **subclass**: Original value of either the [`amenity`](http://wiki.openstreetmap.org/wiki/Key:amenity), [`leisure`](http://wiki.openstreetmap.org/wiki/Key:leisure),